World Trade Center cross

 The World Trade Center cross, also known as the Ground Zero cross, is a formation of steel beams found among the debris of the World Trade Center site in Lower Manhattan, New York City, following the September 11 attacks in 2001.
-This set of beams is so named because it resembles the proportions of a Christian cross.
-The beams have been part of an exhibit at the September 11 Museum since 2014.
+This set of beams is named for its resemblance to the proportions of a Christian cross.
+Since 2014, the beams have been part of an exhibit at the September 11 Museum.

 Context

 The World Trade Center was built using prefabricated parts which were bolted or welded together at the site.
 This process dramatically reduced construction time and costs.
 Using this process, t-beams and other types of cross beams were created and used in each of the World Trade Center buildings.
 The collapse of the Twin Towers sent debris down onto Six World Trade Center, and gutted the interior of that building; the intact cross beam later found in 6 World Trade Center's debris is believed to have come from the North Tower.

 Following the terrorist attacks, a massive operation was launched to clear the site and attempt to find any survivors amongst the rubble.
 On September 13, 2001, a worker at the site named Frank Silecchia discovered a 20 ft cross of two steel beams amongst the debris of 6 World Trade Center.
 Those with access to the site used the cross as a shrine of sorts, leaving messages on it or praying before it.
 After a few weeks within the cleanup site the cross was an impediment to nearby work, so Silecchia and others working on the project received an expedited approval from the office of New York Mayor Rudy Giuliani to erect it on a pedestal on a portion of the former plaza on Church Street near Liberty.
 It was moved by crane on October 3 and installed on October 4, where it continued as a shrine and tourist attraction.